-All forms of witchcraft involves interaction and communion with demon spirits.
-All witches have demons that they work with.
-One of them wrote on a website: “In the years since then I have had time- and again had cause to call on the energy of the Dark One; She has never failed to give me strength and the will to fight.
+All forms of witchcraft involves interaction with demon spirits.
+Every witch works with demons no matter what name or form they take.
+One of them wrote on a website: “In the years since then I have had time – and again had cause to call on the energy of the Dark One; She has never failed to give me strength and the will to fight.
 I will always praise and honor Her.”

 Catch them Young!

-In the last two decades, witchcraft has been primarily aimed at recruiting children and youths using entertainment and the printing press.
+In past 3 decades, witchcraft has been primarily aimed at recruiting children and youths using entertainment and the printing press.
 This is because “the glory of the young is their strength” (Pro 20:29) and Satan wants that strength used for his own kingdom.
 The strategies used are:

 1. Presenting “Good vs Bad” witches storylines.

-This is used to brainwash viewers into thinking that witchcraft can be used for the good of mankind.
-This is the scenario in movies like Practical Magic, Charmed, Sabrina the Teenage Witch, the Harry Potter series, Legend of the Seeker, Merlin, Nanny McPhee, The Initiation of Sarah and many others.
+This is used to brainwash viewers to think that witchcraft can be used for the good of mankind.
+It’s the scenarios in movies like Practical Magic, Charmed, Sabrina the Teenage Witch, the Harry Potter series, Legend of the Seeker, Merlin, Nanny McPhee, The Initiation of Sarah and many others.

 As more youths and children are exposed to such movies, their perception of witchcraft changes.
-They begin to lust after the power to do what they want when they want it.
+They begin to lust after the power to do what they want and when they want it.
 They start to think and talk like witches until the door to witchcraft opens to them.
-Famous wizard, Oberon Zell Ravenheart, admits that his purpose for writing his book, Grimoire for the Apprentice Wizard (2004) is “to catch the rising tide of youthful interest in benevolent magic… a trend reflected in the interest in Harry Potter…” (p i).
+Famous wizard, Oberon Zell Ravenheart, admits that his purpose for writing his book, Grimoire for the Apprentice Wizard (2004) is “to catch the rising tide of youthful interest in benevolent magic … a trend reflected in the interest in Harry Potter…” (p. i)

 An ex-witch sheds light on the strategies involved in luring youths: “Offer new realms of mystery and excitement.
 Make witchcraft look less sinister.
 Make it look like natural, innocent adventure (Everyone is attracted by adventure and mystery).
 Cover up evil with appealing wrappings.”